-om Richard Q. King, as Trustee of Evergreen Realty King Trust, was accepted by Essex County Greenbelt Association, Inc. this day of
+The foregoing Conservation Restriction from Richard Q. King, as Trustee of Evergreen Realty Trust, Richard Q. King Trust, and Eva L. King Trust, was accepted by Essex County Greenbelt Association, Inc. this day of , 2022.

+By:

-By: Katherine Bowditch Its: President, duly authorized
+Katherine Bowditch Its: President, duly authorized

-By: Timothy Fritzinger

 Its: Treasurer, duly authorized

-COMMONWEA LTH OF MASSACHUSETTS

 Essex County, ss:

-On this day of , 2022, before me, the undersigned notary public, personally

-- , and proved to me through satisfactory

-to be the person whose name is signed on

-the proceeding or attached document, and acknowled edged to me that she signed it voluntarily for its stated purpose.
+On thisday of , 2022, before me, the undersigned notary public, personally appeared , and proved to me through satisfactory evidence of identification which was to be the person whose name is signed on the proceeding or attached document, and acknowled lged to me that she signed it voluntarily for its stated purpose.

-Notary Public My Commission Expires:

-COMMONWEA LTH OF MASSACHUSETTS

-Essex County, ss:

-• , 2022, before me, the undersigned notary public, personally

-, 2022, before me, the undersigned notary public, personary, and proved to me through satisfactory

-to be the person whose name is signed on

-edged to me that he signed it voluntarily for its stated purpose.
+Essex County, ss: On this day of , 2022, before me, the undersigned notary public, personally appeared , and proved to me through satisfactory evidence of identification which was to be the person whose name is signed on the proceeding or attached document, and acknowled ged to me that he signed it voluntarily for its stated purpose.

-Notary Public

-My Commission Expires: